Michal0583252668/verint-app/README.md

 Continue with a whole exercise with what we've done so far:

-5 - In the page, add, to the left, list of students names 6 - In the middle, to the right of the names list, when a student name is clicked, show student's details 7 - Add a button for adding new student.
-When clicked, show the form on the right.
+5 - In the page, add, to the left, list of students names

+6 - In the middle, to the right of the names list, when a student name is clicked, show student's details

+7 - Add a button for adding new student.
+When clicked, show the form on the right

 8 - When submitted, add the new student to the list

 -------------------------------------------------------------------------------